LogicMason5/AI-Deck-Stream-Publisher/README.md

 ```

 To reconfigure the color balance point at a white object with the camera and press `b` in your keyboard.

+If you have some question in this project, feel free to reach out.